Section 4: Discussion And Consequences

 1. The FPDR Policy guidelines will be disseminated to the nurses, physicians, and other staff involved in the FPDR process via informal educational sessions and hospital grand rounds.

 3. Assessment: Assess the appropriateness of the FPDR for the current situation.
 Firstly, it depends on the agreement of the interdisciplinary team to the FPDR.
 Secondly, a stable patient is expected to give his or her consent.
 Thirdly, the FPDR facilitator should examine the suitability of the designated members of the family to the FPDR.
 The facilitator should eliminate family members who are disruptive, histrionic and combative.
-The family members possessing required characteristics for FPDR should be given the chance to be presence in the area of resuscitation.
+The family members possessing the required characteristics for FPDR should be given the chance to be present in the area of resuscitation.
 Lastly, the staff should support the members of the family who decide to exclude themselves from the resuscitation.
-The staff should make the necessary efforts in meeting the informational and emotional needs of such family members even if they are not present at the bedside.
+The staff should make the necessary efforts to meet the informational and emotional needs of such family members, even if they are not present at the bedside.

-4. Number of Family Members Allowed: Only one family member is granted the permission to be present during the resuscitation process.
-Greater numbers of family members increase the challenges in accommodation bearing in mind that there are constraints associated with resuscitation rooms.
-Besides, many family members complicates the facilitator’s capability of maintaining the control of the visitors.
-In case of the presence of a legal decision maker, then FPDR will be preferentially offered to that person, since he or she may be asked to make decisions during the resuscitation.
+4. Number of Family Members Allowed: Only one family member is granted permission to be present during the resuscitation process.
+Greater numbers of family members increase the challenges in accommodation, bearing in mind that there are constraints associated with resuscitation rooms.
+Besides, many family members complicate the facilitator’s capability of maintaining control of the visitors.
+In the case of the presence of a legal decision maker, FPDR will be preferentially offered to that person since he or she may be asked to make decisions during the resuscitation.

-5. Family Preparation: The facilitator is charged with the responsibility of preparing the designated member of the family through offering instructions and guidance for the presence.
-Some of these instructions include the place to stand, how and when to make queries, and advise him or her about interrupting medical care.
-The facilitator should orient the designated family member on the possible expectations, for instance, the appearance of the patient, presence of blood invasive procedures, and expedited pace at which the medical team will be working.
+5. Family Preparation: The facilitator is charged with the responsibility of preparing the designated member of the family by offering instructions and guidance for the presence.
+Some of these instructions include the place to stand, how and when to make queries and advice him or her about interrupting medical care.
+The facilitator should orient the designated family member on the possible expectations, for instance, the appearance of the patient, the presence of blood invasive procedures, and the expedited pace at which the medical team will be working.

 6. Surrogate: The designated FPDR family member might be requested to make decisions concerning the continuing resuscitative efforts.
-The presence of a legal decision maker which make it mandatory for the healthcare team to follow the informed decisions made by that person.
-However, the absence of a legal decision maker will force the healthcare provider to make decisions about the suitability of the continuing resuscitation efforts.
+The presence of a legal decision-maker makes it mandatory for the healthcare team to follow the informed decisions made by that person.
+However, the absence of a legal decision-maker will force the healthcare provider to make decisions about the suitability of the continuing resuscitation efforts.

 7. Post-Resuscitation Family Debriefing: Support and debriefing should be provided to family members after the resuscitation.
 In case the patient dies, then the family members will be allowed to see the body of their loved one, and staff should refer family members to a bereavement program.